cyb3rxp/awesome-soc/README.md

 * Top 10 longest tickets before closure.
 * Percentage of SIEM data that is not associated to SIEM searches (ie: detection rules).
 * Percentage of click-throughs for the organization-wide phishing campaigns in the past 12 months.

-* Percentage of employees who report suspicious emails for the standard organization-wide phishing campaigns.
+### Compliance KPI:
 * Percentage of known endpoints with company-required security solutions.
 * Percentage of critical and high-risk applications that are protected by multifactor authentication.
 * Ratio of always-on personal privileged accounts to the number of individuals in roles who should have access to these accounts.
 * Percentage of employees and contractors that have completed mandatory security training.
+* Percentage of employees who report suspicious emails for the standard organization-wide phishing campaigns.

-### SLA:
+### SOC/CSIRT SLA:
 * Number of false positives.
 * Number of new detection use-cases (SIEM rules) being put in production.
 * Number of new detection automation use-cases (enrichment, etc.) being put in production.